kjs104901/BellColorTextBox/README.md

 # BellColorTextBox

-The bell text box is an abstracted text box library that supports simple syntax highlighting.
+BellColorTextBox is a versatile text box library designed to support simple syntax highlighting.

-It allows the use of a desired rendering backend, and the directly supported backends will continue to be added
+It enables the integration of preferred rendering backends, including ImGui and WinForms.

+Additionally, other rendering backends can be utilized, provided they implement the 'ImGuiBackend' interface

 ![screenshot](https://raw.githubusercontent.com/kjs104901/BellColorTextBox/main/Documents/screenshot.PNG)